 2 large, organic egg whites

 50g roasted hazelnuts, processed or finely chopped

-Beat whites hard for several minutes until thick and stiff.
+Beat whites for several minutes until thick and glossy.
 Add sugar, a tablespoon at a time and continue to beat to incorporate until the sugar has dissolved.
 Gently fold in hazelnut, being careful not to lose the air in the whites.

 Serve with a pile of fresh raspberries, freshly whipped cream, and a few gratings the darkest and best chocolate you can find.

 - Meringues will keep for a few days in an airtight container